Overview

 Helpful for: Hosts interested in enhancing the general accessibility of their meeting in real time for the benefit of participants, such as:

-Refer to Getting Started With Live (Auto-Generated) Transcription in Zoom for steps on enabling and using live transcription in Zoom.
+Refer to Getting Started With Automated Captions in Zoom for steps on enabling and using live transcription in Zoom.

-Note: Currently, live transcription only supports English, and the accuracy of the feature depends on many factors, such as background noise, volume and clarity of the speaker’s voice, and the speaker’s lexicon/dialect.
+Note: The accuracy of the feature depends on many factors, such as background noise, volume and clarity of the speaker’s voice, and the speaker’s lexicon/dialect.
 External microphones (separate from your laptop) can greatly improve audio quality, and speakers are encouraged to use one.

 Communication Access Realtime Transcription (CART)

-Communication Access Realtime Transcription (CART) involves human transcription in real time while someone is speaking or a video is playing.
-Most deaf and hard-of-hearing individuals require the level of accuracy that CART provides.
+Communication Access Realtime Transcription (CART) involves human transcription in real time while someone is speaking or playing a video.
+Most D/deaf and hard-of-hearing individuals require the level of accuracy that CART provides.

-Zoom supports professional CART providers through the built-in “Live Transcript” feature, allowing a meeting participant to share captions through the platform.
-When this feature is enabled for a meeting/webinar, captions can be typed directly into Zoom or added to Zoom via an integration with a third-party software or service.
+Zoom supports professional CART providers through the built-in manual captioning feature, allowing an assigned meeting or webinar participant/attendee to share live captions.
+When this feature is enabled for a meeting/webinar, captions can be typed directly into Zoom or added via an integration with a third-party software/service.

 CART providers are trained to: